Electricity-Aware Bid Format for Coordinated Heat and Electricity Market Clearing: Towards an electricity-aware heat market

-{ As discussed above, the current price-quantity bid format in the day-ahead heat market is unable to account for the complex interdependencies between heat and electricity markets.
-In particular, this bid format cannot guarantee cost recovery for CHPs and HPs.
-Therefore, our proposed approach is to introduce a new bid format which ensures cost recovery for all heat market participants, i.e.,
+As discussed, the existing price-quantity bid format in the day-ahead heat market is unable to account for the complex interdependencies between heat and electricity markets, in particular, the interdependencies between day-ahead electricity prices and marginal heat production costs of CHPs and HPs.

-where $M_j$ is a big-enough constant, which provides an upper bound on the marginal heat production costs of CHPs and HPs.
-Decision variables $\bm{u^\textbf{bid}_{jbt}} \in \{0,1\}$ ensure that $\bm{u^\textbf{bid}_{jbt}}=1$ if and only if bid $b$ is selected in the heat market.
-Therefore, the \textit{cost-recovery condition} \eqref{eq:bid_validity} guarantees that a necessary condition for a bid $b$ to be selected is that its bidding price $c^\text{H}_{jbt}$ is greater than or equal to the marginal heat production cost of this unit, i.e., $\dot{\Gamma}^\text{H}_{jt} $.
-Note that, for $\bm{u^\textbf{bid}_{jbt}}=0$, \eqref{eq:bid_validity} simply enforces the upper bound, i.e., $M_j \geq \dot{\Gamma}^\text{H}_{jt}$.
-In practice, this condition ensures cost recovery of CHPs and HPs in the heat market, conditionally on future electricity prices.
+One major challenge for coordinating the day-ahead heat and electricity dispatch is to respect the current sequential order and independent clearing of the markets and preserve both cost recovery and merit-order dispatch \cite{kazempour2018stochastic}.
+Therefore, our proposed approach is to introduce a novel electricity-aware bid format in the day-ahead heat dispatch, in the form of simple price-quantity bids $\{c^H_{jbt},s^H_{jbt}\}$, \textit{conditioned} on day-ahead electricity prices.
+This electricity-aware bid format will (i) improve the efficiency of heat and electricity dispatch, (ii) provide greater transparency and facilitate market monitoring, and (iii) ensure cost recovery for CHPs and HPs, which is a fundamental desirable property of the sequential and independent heat and electricity markets.